 - The FTZ in Fujian supports trade with Taiwan, and focusses on high tech manufacturing

 - The FTZ in Guangdong supports trade and integration with Hong Kong

 - And the FTZ in Tianjin is focussed on Northern China as well as offshore financial markets

-Free Trade Zones in China have certainly expanded beyond the original concept of lower barriers to import, export and international trade.
+Free Trade Zones in China have expanded beyond their original concept of lower barriers to import, export and international trade.
 They are used as a testing ground for reform and as a conduit for regional trade in certain industries.
 As such they often have quite specific incentives and advantages.
-And as is the nature of business in China, these can change frequently depending on local priorities.
+As is the nature of business in China, these can change frequently depending on local priorities.

 Whilst for some companies, the benefits of duty-free initial import and warehousing remains key, others should carefully consider all advantages before choosing to set up in a particular FTZ.

 Benefits of setting up a company in a FTZ

 So, what are the China Free Trade Zone benefits?
 We list here the main ones to consider, bearing in mind that these can change between regions and over time!

 - Duty-free import and warehouse storage.
 This was one of the original principle benefits of Free Trade Zones and remains important for many companies.
 Goods can be imported duty-free and stored in FTZ warehouses.
 Duty will then be levied further down the distribution chain if the goods are shipped domestically outside the FTZ.
 This also of interest to manufacturing companies as they do not need to pay import taxes at all if the manufacturing center processing goods from overseas is located inside of a FTZ.